daytonaio/content/articles/20240821_Daytona_Office_Hours_#9_Latest_Updates_and_Highlights.md

 ![pre-builds demo](/articles/assets/20240821_Daytona_Office_Hour_Latest_Updates_and_Highlights_img3.png)

-*The prebuilds work by registering a listener to webhook event from the Git provider by sending a public API endpoint that the Git provider will send requests to.
-Currently only GitHub is supported, but more options are coming soon.*
+*The prebuilds work by registering a listener to the webhook event from the Git provider by sending a public API endpoint that the Git provider will send requests to.
+Currently, only GitHub is supported, but more options are coming soon.*

 ![pre-builds demo](/articles/assets/20240821_Daytona_Office_Hour_Latest_Updates_and_Highlights_img4.png)